How to Create an Indicator in TradingView from Scratch

 Layering Indicators Like a Pro

-- Put trend-following tools directly on the price chart.
-Things like Moving Averages and Bollinger Bands work great as overlays because they relate directly to the price action.
+- Trend-following tools on the price chart.
+Moving averages and Bollinger Bands relate directly to price levels, so they work best as overlays.

 Testing Before You Trust It